 Clearly, this would be no social visit.

 Long story short, a CAT scan Mary had two weeks earlier because of a strange feeling in her throat turned out to be a large growth on the second vertebrae from the top.
 It had pressed your esophagus nearly shut.
 The C2 vertebrae involved was also sufficiently eaten away that Mary’s spine could break at any moment.
 We didn’t know what the growth was yet, but we would find out.
-This is when things went into high gear.
+This is when things kicked into high gear.

 Who You Know

 Our local doctor was and is great, and promised to get things fast-tracked with the nearest big city hospital, a couple of hours drive away.
 But “fast tracked” in Canada right now meant we were warned that we probably would not hear from a surgeon for five weeks.
 “If I don’t hear back by then”, our doctor explained, “I’ll follow up.”
-Five weeks is a long time when you’ve been told to immediately put on a neck brace, because your spine could break at any moment, resulting in more-or-less instant death or the remained of life in a wheelchair.
+Five weeks is a long time when you’ve been told to immediately put on a neck brace because your spine could break at any moment, resulting in more-or-less instant death or the remained of life in a wheelchair.
 Besides this, cancer doesn’t usually wait around.

 Mary has a relative who is an executive at one of the biggest and most advanced hospitals in Canada.
 After a few messages and phone calls, Mary had a bed waiting at one of the best cancer hospitals in Toronto.
 The next day she was on a plane to the big city.
 Should things have to happen this way?
 Definitely not.
-That said, I’m glad there was some way to get some attention in a timely fashion.
+That said, I’m thankful there was some way to get some attention in a timely fashion.
 As it turns out, when we finally did hear from that first hospital, they told us the case was too complex and they couldn’t handle it.
 In the end she would have been in St. Michael’s anyway, she just got there sooner.

 One in a Million Cancer